Student Accommodation in London

 Weather and Temperature

-London's average temperature is around 11.1 °C throughout the year.
-It’s considered to be temperate; however, coming from a tropical country, London will be quite cold.
+The capital's average temperature is around 11.1 °C throughout the year.
+It’s considered to be temperate; however, coming from a tropical country, the city will be quite cold for you.
 Rainfall is heavily present throughout the year with the driest month being February and the heaviest being November.
 Winter months are really cold with January being the coldest of them with an average temperature of 4.9 °C. The highest temperature is in July with an average temperature of 18.7 °C. The city has a unique beauty in every season.
 It’s important for students to have heavy jackets and rain clothes since cloudy weather and light rain are dominant throughout the year.
-Accuweather London is a great student reference for daily weather in London and climate-data.org is another good website for checking the overall climate when travelling to somewhere new or unfamiliar.
+Accuweather is a great student reference for daily weather in the city and climate-data.org is another good website for checking the overall climate when travelling to somewhere new or unfamiliar.

 Is London a good place to live?

-Studying in London is a great step for an international student such as yourself.
-London is among the best student cities in the UK and globally as well.
+Studying in the capital of the UK is a great step for an international student such as yourself.
+London is one of the best student cities in the UK and globally.
 As the largest city in England and the UK, the capital is popular for being culturally diverse.
 Easy access and luxurious facilities are inevitable in London, so is the expensive cost of living!

 Is living in London Expensive?